 One of Bitcoin’s earliest enthusiasts, Charlie Shrem who ran BitInstant, a New York based Bitcoin exchange, was arrested today and charged with money laundering conspiracy, operating an unlicensed money transmitting business and failure to file suspicious activity reports to FinCEN.

-The Criminal Complaint was filed by U.S. Attorney for the Southern District of New York, Preet Bharara, on Friday and unsealed today.
-It also charges a Miami man, Robert Faiella, aka “BTCKing,” with similar offenses in connection with the sale of bitcoin on the Silk Road website.
-More than $1 million in bitcoin sales are alleged to have been transacted between Mr. Shrem’s company and BTCKing.
+The complaint was filed by U.S. Attorney for the Southern District of New York, on Friday and unsealed today.
+It also charges a Miami man, Robert Faiella, aka “BTCKing,” with similar offenses in connection with the sale of Bitcoin on the Silk Road website.
+More than $1 million in Bitcoin sales are alleged to have been transacted between Shrem’s company and BTCKing.

 Marijuana brownies on Silk Road

 Thousands of emails and bank records from the Bitcoin exchange (and other sources) and the payment processor it used were obtained by investigators and reviewed for the purposes of the investigation.

 In one email, the business partner of Shrem expressed concerns about transactions with BTCKing and wrote: “many of his transactions smell like fraud or money laundering” and shortly after declaring that the Silk Road website was illegal in an email, Shrem emailed an individual that the site “actually works” and he had just received a shipment of marijuana brownies.

 According to the criminal complaint, with respect to the charges it is alleged that: